 • NS is the number of shares shorted

-• CP is the current price per share
+• SP is the short sale (entry) price per share

-• SP is the shorted price per share
+• CP is the current (or cover) price per share

 What is a Short Squeeze?

-A short squeeze is a rapid increase in the price of a stock primarily due to technical factors in the market rather than underlying fundamentals.
-It occurs when a stock or other asset jumps sharply higher, forcing traders who had bet that its price would fall, to buy it in order to forestall even greater losses.
-Their scramble to buy only adds to the upward pressure on the stock’s price.
+A short squeeze is a rapid increase in the price of a stock that is often driven by market mechanics (for example, short sellers buying to cover) rather than changes in a company’s underlying fundamentals.
+It occurs when a stock or other asset jumps sharply higher, forcing traders who had bet that its price would fall to buy it to limit further losses.
+Their buying can add to the upward pressure on the stock’s price.

-The following steps outline how to calculate the Short Squeeze using the given formula:
+The following steps outline how to calculate the short position profit/loss using the given formula:

 1. First, determine the number of shares shorted (NS).

-2. Next, determine the current price per share (CP).
+2. Next, determine the short sale (entry) price per share (SP).

-3. Next, determine the shorted price per share (SP).
+3. Next, determine the current (or cover) price per share (CP).

 Example Problem: